-- Education Improving staff capabilities.
+Improving staff capabilities.

-- Business Q6.
+Q6.
 What is the first thing you would need to do, to make the model work for you with your students?

 Many advocated again for a whole-of-program action plan.
 Many respondents said they would be looking at their curriculum for possible links to the model.
 Some said they would discuss with discipline and industry contacts for contextualisation.
+Practical process ideas included:

+Embedding into learning activities across whole of course.

+Review unit and program design.
+Identify core technologies for discipline.

+Take to industry and revisit unit outcomes / assessment.

-Practical process ideas included Create a matrix to cross check the functional, perceptual, adaptive across subject learning objectives.
-Ensure they understand the slightly different meaning of affordance in this situation. - Creative Arts Design Review of units/programs; consistency across staff information/training, and acceptance of this as a norm not an 'add-on'. - Business The significance of time for reflection emerged from ideas raised.
+Create a matrix to cross check the functional, perceptual, adaptive across subject learning objectives.
+Ensure they understand the slightly different meaning of affordance in this situation.

+Review of units/programs; consistency across staff information/training, and acceptance of this as a norm not an 'add-on'.

+The significance of time for reflection emerged from ideas raised: